animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 But, in case the detail was missed ("since chunks of it were falling out again in that geriatric unit"), it was there that it turned out to be falling out again, and proceeded to partially for months after, to the point that now it looks worse than it would've had it never grown back, and I have to shave it to maintain the bald upper bound of my current mutilated appearance.

+My grandma had long grey hair, down to her waist, that she curled up behind her head.

+#### How my grandma got dementia

+My grandma was prescribed a cocktail of neuroactive drugs before she had dementia.
+Seroquel, Lyrica, Xanax, and the list goes on.
+She didn't have any of the conditions those medications are primarily supposed to treat (Seroquel is an antipsychotic, Lyrica is an antiepileptic, Xanax is a benzo), and every time she developed a new symptom from one, they prescribed yet another.
+She developed dementia when I was still in high school.
+She lived with dementia from then to my Junior year of college, the year my grandpa died, 2016, when she died as well.

 #### How my grandpa died

 My grandpa survived two heart attacks previously, one in Uzbekistan and one in America.
 He was having trouble breathing and my mom had to take him to the hospital.
 According to the blood analysis, apparently he had a third heart attack about a week earlier.
 His heart doctor came to the hospital and recommended a stent be put in his heart's main artery.
 The surgeon wasn't able to do it for the main artery, because it was completely blocked, and so he put in stents into the little arteries that were narrow but weren't the cause of the congestive heart failure.
 After that surgery, his kidneys got worse and he couldn't walk at all anymore.
 He couldn't stand up on his feet.
 For some reason, not knowing what to do with him, they discharged him and sent him to the Jewish home for rehabilitation, for physical therapy to help with his kidneys.